 Privacy agreements: HIPAA requires that business associates who come in contact with protected health information (PHI) be held liable for breaches and need to sign a business associates agreement (BAA) agreeing to the liability.
-If HIPAA applies to your organization, will your fax solution or cloud service provider sign a BAA?3
+If HIPAA applies to your organization, will your fax solution or cloud service provider sign a BAA?
+(Software vendors are not able to HIPAA-certify software, only an individual implementation can be certified).

 Data sovereignty/ownership: Where do you want your data located?
+Is the location of storage important to you?